wburke30/nova-core/codex/00_ENVIRONMENT_SETUP.md

 COMPLETE ONLY IF:

 - environment stable
-- dependencies installed
+- marker file created
-- services operational
+- all checks pass

 ---